-This section applies to all program areas funded by CDBG-DR including Housing, Economic Recovery, Planning, Infrastructure, and Multisector programs.
+This section applies to all projects, activities or programs funded, in part or completely, by PRDOH's CDBG-DR/MIT Programs including Housing, Economic Recovery, Planning, Infrastructure, and Multisector programs and activities.

 PRDOH will perform a review of all documentation on file prior to a program closeout.
 Notification will be provided if documentation or reports are found to be missing and will be required to be completed in order to close out the program or contract.